saurfang/spark-sas7bdat/README.md

 1. `spark-csv` writes out `null` as "null" in csv text output.
 This means if you read it back for a string type, you might actually read "null" instead of `null`.
 The safest option is to export in parquet format where null is properly recorded.
-2. The version of parquet used in SparkSQL 1.3.0 don't support date type.
-Hence date are coerced into string with yyyy-MM-dd format.
+See https://github.com/databricks/spark-csv/pull/147 for alternative solution.

 ## Related Work